thycotic/ss-docs/remote-password-changing/custom-password-changers/editing-custom-commands/index.md

 To edit the custom commands, click on the **Edit** Commands button.
 This sets the command grids into Edit mode where you can add, update, or delete the commands in order to suit their purpose.

-Any secret text-entry field value can be substituted by prefacing the text-entry field name with a `$`.
-For example, to echo the notes value for a secret, the user would enter: `echo $Notes` as a command.
-Along with these secret field values, the following variables are available in custom commands:

 ## RPC-Mapped Text-Entry Fields

+Prepend a `$` to any text-entry field name to access that field.
+For example, to echo the notes value for a secret, you would use this command: `echo $Notes`.
+Commonly accessed fields include:

 - `$USERNAME` The username text-entry field mapped in RPC on the secret template.